turbonemesis/constitution/README.md

 Just imagine how hard a country would be to maintain without a constitution!

 Bottom line is you need everyone's buy-in in order for any coding standards to be effective across an entire organization, and you need effective coding standards in order to make your code easier to maintain.

-+ One excellent way to get everyone's buy-in is to have everyone vote, and the voting requirement itself usually results in the author needing to alter their proposal in a way that appeases everyone so that the author can then get enough votes to get whatever it is passed--that my friends is what I encourage you to do both in the drafting of a constitution itself and in any proposals that are brought up for vote thereafter--alter it to appease as many people as possible--that's the whole point of voting.

 If someone is scared that this might be too official, you can always add a clause saying this is only so serious to appease them.